A modular Figma email system that enabled faster, on-brand production across Sur La Table’s marketing teams.

 • Timeline: 2–3 months

-• Team: Email marketers, designers, creative leadership
+• Team: Email marketing, design, creative leadership

 • Tools: Figma